httpie/cli/docs/README.md

 Also, it might be good to set a connection `--timeout` limit to prevent your program from hanging if the server never responds.

-## Plugins Manager
+## Plugin manager

-HTTPie offers extensibility through plugins, and there are over 50+ of them available to try!
+HTTPie offers extensibility through a [plugin API](https://github.com/httpie/httpie/blob/master/httpie/plugins/base.py), and there are dozens of plugins available to try!
 They add things like new authentication methods ([akamai/httpie-edgegrid](https://github.com/akamai/httpie-edgegrid)), transport mechanisms ([httpie/httpie-unixsocket](https://github.com/httpie/httpie-unixsocket)), message convertors ([banteg/httpie-image](https://github.com/banteg/httpie-image)), or simply